Should I Get A Lawyer For A Car Accident That Was Partly My Fault?

 What Are My Legal Options If I’m Partly At Fault For The Wreck?

 While you may think you were primarily responsible for the crash, there may be other factors at play that a knowledgeable car accident lawyer can identify.
 By thoroughly investigating the incident, your lawyer can gather evidence and determine the extent of each party’s liability.
-They can then determine a fair settlement that takes into account each party’s percentage of responsibility.
+They can then determine a settlement that takes into account each party’s percentage of responsibility.

 Should I Settle If I Am Partially Responsible For An Accident?